-Are you struggling to discover exciting new candidates who have an added edge?
-Or maybe you want to introduce an internship scheme for creative candidates, but don’t know where to start?
+Are you struggling to recruit exciting new candidates who have a creative edge?
+Or maybe you want to introduce an internship scheme for highly innovative candidates, but don’t know where to start?
 Look no further.
-Our young people know how to approach problems creatively.
+Our young people know how to approach problems outside the box.

 For almost 15 years, we have trained and supported high-performing youths that can be a true asset to your company.
 Our database is bursting to the brim with young minds just waiting to share their ideas with you.